klee/klee/tools/klee-stats/README.md

 ##How to create a new config

+### 1. Add Input information about the output of KLEE
 A specific configuration must have corresponding values in the Output and Labels sections.
 A configuration will be identified by the flags which will be used to run it during execution.
 For example, to create a configuration for relative time we would identify it by Reltime and its corresponding flag would be --print-reltime .
 In the Labels section, the corresponding value is stored as identifier_labels.
 So for Reltime, it would be Reltime_labels.
 The value for this section is a tuple corresponding to the output that this configuration will produce.
 For Reltime we have the following ('Path', 'Time(s)', 'TUser(%)', 'TSolver(%)','Tcex(%)', 'Tfork(%)', 'TResolve(%)').
 In the output section